MARKETS ARE EFFICIENT, BUT...

 The dynamic rotation methodology is a rules-based strategy that uses technical analysis to aid in investment selection and allows our clients portfolio's to stay nimble to adapt with the ever changing market environment.
 Coupled with a core asset allocation strategy, the result is an adaptive risk management strategy that uniquely combines fundamental valuation analysis with human behavioral analysis (technical analysis).

-Learn more today!
+Learn your risk tolerance today!

 The information found on this description page has been prepared without regard to any particular investor’s investment objectives, financial situation, and needs.
 Accordingly, investors should not act on any recommendation (expressed or implied) or information in this report without obtaining specific advice from their financial advisor and should not rely on information herein as the primary basis for their investment decisions.
 Neither the information nor any opinion expressed shall constitute an offer to sell or a solicitation or an offer to buy any securities or commodities mentioned herein.
 This document does not purport to be a complete description of the securities, commodities, market, strategy or developments to which reference is made.
 Past performance is not indicative of future results.
 Potential for profits is accompanied by possibility of loss.
 Investors should consider this strategy’s investment objectives, risks, charges and expenses before investing.
 The relative strength strategy is NOT a guarantee.
 There may be times where all investments and strategies are unfavorable and depreciate in value.
 Relative Strength is a measure of price momentum based on historical price activity.
 Relative Strength is not predictive and there is no assurance that forecasts based on relative strength can be relied upon.